 Reference is often made to the lack of higher-order skills in young novice drivers.
-These skills are not the pure driving skills such as vehicle control and mastering traffic situations but the skills to 'see' hazards, to know their own limitations, and to balance task demands and capabilities (i.e. calibration) (Hatakka et al., 2002).
-Young novice drivers have trouble in assessing risks (Kinnear et al., 2013) and are inclined to overestimate their skills (Fuller et al., 2008).
-As a result, their behaviour is not necessarily in line with their capabilities (de Craen, 2010).
+These skills are not the pure driving skills such as vehicle control and mastering traffic situations but the skills to anticipate hazards, to know their own limitations, and to balance task demands and capabilities (i.e. calibration) (Hatakka et al., 2002).
+Young novice drivers experience difficulties in assessing risks (Kinnear et al., 2013) and are inclined to overestimate their skills (Fuller et al., 2008).
+As a result, their behaviour is not necessarily in line with their capabilities

+(de Craen, 2010).
 Young female and male drivers do not differ so much in their (limited) ability to 'see' risks but in their assessment of risks (Cordellieri et al., 2016).
 That is, young male drivers seem to be less concerned about the consequences of risks than young female drivers.
+For young novice drivers the ability to 'see' hazards is a consequence of their lack of skills in identifying and understanding safety-related elements of the driving environment (Horswill et al., 2022).
 Further, due to working memory and impulse control not yet being fully developed, young drivers are less able to process stimuli and focus their attention on relevant elements of the traffic situation, to make decisions, and to plan how to behave (Walshe et al., 2019).

-4.3.2 Driving experience
+3.3.2 Driving experience

 Independent of their starting age, novice drivers have the highest crash risk in their first months of independent driving (i.e. when no longer being accompanied by an older and more experienced driver).
 During these first months the risk of single vehicle crashes in particular declines rapidly (McCartt et al., 2009; Sagberg, 1998).
-However, after the first year of independent driving, their overall crash risk is still higher than with more experienced drivers.
+However, after the first year of independent driving, their overall crash risk is still higher than that of more experienced drivers.
 After this first year the crash risk declines at a much slower pace.
 It takes years before their crash risk remains at a stable low level.
 This is because they still have to gain experience in applying the skills acquired in different situations and improve their calibration skills during the first few years after initial qualification (McDonald et al., 2017).
+The described pattern is more pronounced (higher initial crash age and slower decline in the following period) the younger the age of licensure (Twisk & Stacey, 2007).

-4.3.3 Factors that temporarily reduce fitness to drive
+3.3.3 Factors temporarily reducing fitness to drive

-When comparing young drivers to middle-aged drivers and older drivers, temporary factors which affect driving have been studied:
+When comparing young drivers with middle-aged drivers and older drivers, temporary factors which affect driving have been studied.
+These factors affect fitness to drive.
+The driver should monitor them and calibrate their behaviour accordingly.